Charles addresses UK Parliament for first time as King as Queen's coffin rests in Scotland - KESQ

 King Charles III vowed to continue the Queen’s “dedicated service” to the British people in his first address to the UK Parliament on Monday.

-Camilla, the Queen Consort, accompanied Charles on his first visit to the Palace of Westminster since becoming King, where both Houses of Parliament offered their condolences on his mother’s death.
+Camilla, the Queen Consort, accompanied Charles on his first visit to the Palace of Westminster since becoming King.
+In the ancient Westminster Hall, both Houses of Parliament offered their condolences on his mother’s death.

 “We gather today in remembrance of the remarkable span of the Queen’s dedicated service to her nations and people,” the King said.
 “While very young, her late Majesty pledged herself to serve her country and her people.